adamw/veripacks/README.md

 The last two points will allow to constrain usage of external libraries.
 For example, if using Hibernate, we could specify that only classes from the `org.hibernate` package should be accessible, while classes from `org.hibernate.internal` - not.
-Furthermore, be specifying that Hibernate needs to be explicitly imported, we could verify that only packages that contain a `@Import("org.hibernate")` can access the Hibernate classes.
+Furthermore, by specifying that Hibernate needs to be explicitly imported, we could verify that only packages that contain a `@Import("org.hibernate")` can access the Hibernate classes.

 This is similar to creating a separate build-module and adding the Hibernate dependency to it only.